Robert Pollard: Other record labels

 When Pollard announced that the Fading Captain Series was being concluded he also announced that he was starting up a new record label, then called Record Company Records but later re-titled as Prom is Coming, which is named after a song off his first solo album Not in My Airforce.
 The first (and thus far only) release on Prom is Coming was Silverfish Trivia.

 In spring 2007, Pollard began a singles collection called the Happy Jack Rock Records Single Series in which one 7-inch record was released per month for 12 months starting June 22, 2007.
 All the records featured an A-side from Pollard's dueling Merge releases that year (Standard Gargoyle Decisions and Coast to Coast Carpet of Love) and a non-album B-side.
 1,000 of each 7-inch was pressed.

 Pollard's album Superman Was a Rocker was the first LP released on Happy Jack Rock Records (although the vinyl version of Circus Devils' Sgt.
 Disco had been released on the same label in 2007).
 Pollard continues to release 7-inch records on the label.
 June 2009 will see the first release from a new Happy Jack project Cosmos, a collaboration with Richard Davies titled Jar of Jam Ton of Bricks.

 In 2008, Pollard announced the forming of yet another new label Guided by Voices Inc. The first album release on Guided by Voices Inc. was Robert Pollard Is Off To Business, preceded by the 12-inch EP Weatherman And Skin Goddess.
 Pollard's first two Boston Spaceships releases have been on Guided by Voices Inc.

 EAT and Town of Mirrors

 In the fall of 2003 Pollard released EAT, a literary magazine consisting of original poems and collages by Pollard.
-As of December 2011 EAT is on its eighth issue.
+As of 2023 EAT is on its eighteenth issue.
 Pollard's collage art is featured on many Guided by Voices albums (notable exceptions being the two released on TVT Records).

 In 2008, Pollard's collages were collected and published in Town of Mirrors: The Reassembled Imagery of Robert Pollard.
 Town of Mirrors features Pollard's visual art and lyrics/poetry.
 There are over 175 collages, 20 of which were created specifically for the book's release.